 Resunate does not analyze cover letters or LinkedIn profiles.
 Jobscan does.

-Jobscan believes in a all-encompassing job search approach, with Premium features that include cover letter analysis and LinkedIn Optimization.
+Jobscan believes in an all-encompassing job search approach, with Premium features that include cover letter analysis and LinkedIn Optimization.
 Most companies do still ask for cover letters which is why we scan them alongside the resume to contribute to the overall Match Score.
 Applicant tracking systems can also parse cover letters for skills and keywords.

 Part of the “Cover Letter Findings” within the Jobscan Resume Match Report.